 My contributions to the forum included many of the ethical and operational objections I have written and spoken about before.

-• Loss of cultural workforce and art work: Not only is our work being stolen by AI platforms, but put in competition with AI-generated ‘art work’ (and even the first AI actors).
-Given our already-low earnings and precarious working conditions, even small disruptions to income or wellbeing may see the permanent loss of even more artists, and the contraction of Australian stories and perspectives.
+- Loss of cultural workforce and art work: Not only is our work being stolen by AI platforms, but it’s also being put in competition with AI-generated ‘art’ (and even the first AI actors).
+But given our already-low earnings and precarious working conditions, even small disruptions to income or wellbeing may see the permanent loss of even more artists, and the contraction of Australian stories and perspectives.

-• Deskilling: While some Forum participants saw a need for more AI skills in the workforce, less was said on how AI actively deskills its users.
-A 2025 study from MIT’s Media Lab showed that the growing reliance on AI also reduce practice decreasing cognitive ability, reading, learning, creative and critical thinking – without which, it becomes even more likely that we’ll consume incorrect or biased information as fact.
+- Deskilling: While some Forum participants saw a need for more AI skills in the workforce, less was said on how AI actively deskills its users.
+But a 2025 study from MIT’s Media Lab shows that growing reliance on AI is decreasing cognitive ability, reading, learning, creative and critical thinking skills – without which, it becomes even more likely that we’ll consume incorrect or biased information as fact.

 Separating the art from the platform

-It’s not just another tech disruption that will begrudgingly-but-inevitably be adopted.
-It’s not merely a tool or raw material for us to innocently experiment with without those experiments causing harm.
+This is not just another tech disruption that will begrudgingly-but-inevitably be adopted.
+Just as it’s not just a tool or raw material for us to innocently experiment with – without those experiments causing harm.
 Nor is it a future we can imagine without putting that future at risk – especially for those more vulnerable than ourselves, and those not in the room where these conversations are held.

-Instead, it is a capitalist technology offer built to the lowest possible standards, that uses colonising, culturally violent and extractive business models that only work to entrench existing wealth, while creating deep collateral damage.
+Instead, it is a capitalist technological product built to the lowest possible logsitical and ethical standards, which uses colonising, culturally violent and extractive business models that only work to entrench existing wealth, while creating deep collateral damage.

 And while Generative AI may seem free to the end user, it always, always comes at a price.
 As Australian artist and advocate Matt Chun reminds us: